ghi-electronics/Documentation/endpoint/getting-started.md

  If the device has an eMMC, use the `SD Boot` button to force the device to boot from the SD card.

 Once the `USER LED` lights the board has successfully booted the Endpoint OS from the microSD.
-This should happen on less than 5 seconds.
+This should happen in less than 5 seconds.

 #### Flashing the eMMC
 Devices with eMMC will automatically boot from eMMC.
-The system will fail to boot if the if the image is invalid.
-SD can always be used to boot the system.
-Once the system is up, `Endpoint Config` tool can be used to update the eMMC, as detailed in the [Configuration](configuration.md) page.
+The system will fail to boot if the OS image is invalid.
+SD cards can always be used to boot the system.
+Once the system is up, the `Endpoint Config` tool can be used to update the eMMC, as detailed in the [Configuration](configuration.md) page.

  ---
 ## Development Machine Setup

- Now, that the device is running the Endpoint OS, the development machine can be prepared for remote debug and deploy to the Endpoint device (using USB).
+ Now, that the device is running the Endpoint OS, the development machine can be prepared for remote debug and deploy to the Endpoint device (using USB-C).
 This can be done using either Visual Studio or VS Code.

  ### Endpoint for Visual Studio
  With Endpoint you can deploy and debug using Visual Studio.
 Even the free community version.